 - pericarditis after a heart attack

-- polymyositis or dermamyositis
+- polymyositis or dermatomyositis

 - heart muscle inflammation

-- myopathy (a disease of the muscles)
+- myopathy, which is a disease of the muscles

-- rhabdomyolysis (a breakdown of muscle tissues)
+- rhabdomyolysis, which is a breakdown of muscle

-- muscular dystrophies
+- a muscular dystrophy

-- electric shock
+- an electric shock

-- brain injury
+- a brain injury

-- delirium tremens (caused by alcohol
+- delirium tremens, which is caused by alcohol

-- death of lung tissue
+- the death of lung tissue